 Stuart Skinner News: Gives up three goals in loss

-Skinner stopped 24 of 27 shots in Saturday's 3-2 loss to the Canucks.
+Skinner stopped 11 of 14 shots in Tuesday's 3-2 loss to the Capitals.

-Skinner took just his second loss over six outings in January, though he's allowed at least three goals in three of those games.
-The 26-year-old gave up all of the goals in the first period, and the Oilers' offense struggled to do much outside of a pair of Leon Draisaitl tallies in the middle frame.
-Skinner is down to 18-10-3 with a 2.70 GAA and a .901 save percentage over 31 appearances.
-The Oilers return home to face the Capitals on Tuesday.
+Skinner allowed three goals for the third straight game, but this was the lowest number of shots he's faced in a start where he wasn't pulled this season.
+The Oilers needed him to make a save or two and he wasn't up to the task, losing for the third time in five outings.
+He's now 18-11-3 with a 2.71 GAA and an .899 save percentage through 32 starts.
+He's yet to start more than three games in a row all year, so it wouldn't be surprising for Calvin Pickard to get the nod against the Canucks on Thursday, especially since Skinner lost to them by a 3-2 score Saturday.

 Win Your League With RotoWire!